Thursday, January 2, 2025

 I set up rotating two-man teams of Friday and Saturday night IFC fraternity inspectors and after a month we found no alcohol.
 I decided to see for myself so the chief IFC court judge and I in our IFC blazers, white shirts, and ties went on a Saturday night alcohol inspection of the Beta Theta Pi fraternity which was having a big party.
 I remember feeling important and that I was doing the right thing.
 Two pledges met us at the door and invited us into the noisy fraternity house party.
 But then something didn’t feel right as everything was too polite.
 Suddenly four huge guys (the Betas had a lot of football players) appeared as if they had been waiting for us, picked up my companion kicking and screaming, carried him to the patio, and tossed him into a huge party pool to the yells and applause of the partiers.
 I managed to help him out of the pool and we immediately left the house in shock and my companion soaked.

 The next Monday I met with the Dean of Students and told him the IFC was out of the alcohol prohibition inspection business.
 I learned later that various members of the IFC alerted fraternities beforehand to IFC inspections.
 I felt undercut by the IFC organization and disillusioned by the reality of learning most 18-20-year-old young men at that time didn’t care about the alcohol rules, only having a good time.
 Duh!
+I learned that leadership requires understanding people as they are, not as I wish them to be.

 About that time my long-time girlfriend and I broke up.
 It was emotional and I felt down and alone.
 Plus I was graduating in the spring and almost certain to go to Vietnam where guys my age were being killed or wounded in the war.
 I began to feel I should just enjoy the moment, the heck with the rules, and adopt a don’t care what happens attitude.
 I decided to change my obedient conformist behavior and go for shock and awe.
 On my first post-breakup date, I bought a six-pack of beer, invited my date to our fraternity living room, and proceeded with my date to drink the six-pack.
 It felt like an out-of-body experience as I was openly violating University, IFC, and fraternity alcohol rules, getting drunk and I didn’t care.
 One of my fraternity brothers saw me, and then he brought a crowd to observe, all keeping their distance, totally surprised and amazed.
 They have never forgotten that moment, nor have I. The story of that moment is a staple at fraternity reunions, all laughing at the absurdity and shock of the sight.
-Whenever I talk to one of my good fraternity brother friends in Portland, a prominent attorney, we both laugh ourselves silly to this day.
+Whenever I talk my good fraternity brother friend Bill Replogle in Portland, a prominent attorney, we both laugh ourselves silly to this day.
 He always asks what was I thinking and I tell him I was just being stupid and he agrees.

 No comments: